Dec 9, 2011

 - Whisk all the dry ingredients together in a large mixing bowl.

-- Melt the unsweetened chocolate and bittersweet chocolate in the microwave at 30-second intervals, stirring in between each one, until all is melted.
+- Melt the chocolate in the microwave at 30-second intervals, stirring in between each one, until all is melted.
 Add the oil and honey and stir until smooth and glossy.
 Add this (every last drop!) to the other wet ingredients in the medium-sized mixing bowl and whisk until incorporated.

 - Pour the wet ingredients over the dry ingredients and fold until mixed.
 Vigorously beat the batter with your whisk for about 20 seconds to remove any clumps.